nealcaren/fightordie/_sources/Volumes/08/04/muddle.md

 This was not done.
 On the contrary, at the peremptory demand of the local white committee all Negroes were segregated in the gallery and, as a result, not a dozen Negroes attended the week's sessions of this mighty conference.
-How could they and retain their self-respect ?
+How could they and retain their self-respect?

 It is doubtless the courteous and proper thing for the National Conference to defer, in many things, to the wish and opinion of the